nzoschke/mvi/_services/06-load-balancer.md

 A Load Balancer service provides a single, stable hostname that accepts network requests and forwards them to one or more healthy containers.

-We need a Load Balancer service for application scaling and High Availability (HA).
-To scale and to avoid Single Points of Failure (SPOF), we need to run at least two containers on two instances.
-A Load Balancer needs to coordinate when containers are unhealthy or when new containers are ready to serve traffic.

-Load Balancers depend on Containers to return a response for forwarded requests.

 ```ascii
      https
   ┌────▽──────────────────────────────┐